Overview

 ARR management

-*Glucocorticoid administration is also required after prolonged dose interruptions, then as necessary for subsequent injections.
+*Glucocorticoid administration is also required after prolonged dose interruptions, then as necessary; or at a subsequent dose in the event of an ARR.1

 Prophylactic and concomitant medications1